Profile image

 • Successfully securing a full 90-day protective award on behalf of over 700 Unite the Union workers made redundant in the printing industry, see here.

-• Persuading a Tribunal that a Respondent boating club could not rely on its internal articles of association to negative the Claimant’s employee status.
+• Persuading a Tribunal that a respondent boating club could not rely on its internal articles of association to negative the claimant’s employee status.

 International employment law